-- 7.1 The budget for 2019/20 was approved in February 2019.
-At the same time financial projections for the following three years to 2022/23 were also reported.
-The budget for 2019/20 includes new savings and additional income totalling £728k for 2019/20 which are expected to increase to £744k in 2020/21 onwards.
-These savings are based on a number of work streams such as digital transformation/business process review, commercialisation, efficiency improvements etc. As mentioned above they do not yet include any additional savings/income from phase two of the digital transformation programme or the Property Investment fund and more information about the Authority's savings strategy can be found within the 2019/20 budget report and associated papers here. - 7.2 The forward financial projections from 2020/21 onwards make assumptions around funding from government and known commitments and changes to service expenditure.
-The table below provides a summary of the current reported funding gaps for the next three years.
+- 6.1 The budget for 2020/21 was approved in February 2020.
+At the same time financial projections for the following three years to 2023/24 were also reported.
+The budget for 2020/21 includes savings and additional income totalling £577k for 2020/21.
+These savings are based on a number of work streams such as digital transformation/business process review, commercialisation, efficiency improvements etc. and more information about the Authority's savings strategy can be found within the 2020/21 budget report and associated papers here. - 6.2 The forward financial projections from 2021/22 onwards make assumptions around funding from government and known commitments and changes to service expenditure.
+The table below provides a summary of the current reported funding gaps for the next three years as reported at Full Council in February 2020.

 Current Reported Funding Forecast

-2019/20 £000 2020/21 £000 2021/22 £000
+2021/22 £000 2022/23 £000 2023/24 £000

-Current Funding Gap/(surplus) 1 2,078 2,061 1,945
+Current Funding Gap/(surplus) 1 1,847 1,912 2,209

-7.3 As part of the budget setting process for 2019/20 it was recommended that the Authority increase council tax by £4.95.
+6.3 As part of the budget setting process for 2020/21 it was recommended that the Authority increase council tax by £4.95.
 Moving forward annual council tax increases were also recommended as another way to help address forecast budget deficits in future years, although these decisions will be taken annually in line with the budget setting process.
 The forward projections of expenditure and income will be updated to take account of the outturn position and also other spending/income pressures that have been identified outside of the budget process.
-These will be reported to Members during 2019/20 as part of the MTFS update to enable early preparation for the 2020/21 budget process, the current version can be found here.
+These will be reported to Members during 2020/21 as part of the MTFS update to enable early preparation for the 2021/22 budget process, the current version can be found here.

-1 As reported in the 2019/20 Budget Report, February 2019
+1 As reported in the 2020/21 Budget Report, February 2020

-8. Performance
+7. Performance